torvalds/linux/Documentation/admin-guide/cgroup-v1/memory.rst

   In many cases, just lock_page_cgroup() is called.

-  per-zone-per-cgroup LRU (cgroup's private LRU) is just guarded by pgdat->lru_lock, it has no lock of its own.
+  per-zone-per-cgroup LRU (cgroup's private LRU) is just guarded by pgdat->lru_lock, it has yes lock of its own.

 2.7 Kernel Memory Extension (CONFIG_MEMCG_KMEM)
 -----------------------------------------------